krook/dw-openwhisk-demo-2/README.md

 # dw-openwhisk-demo-2
 A demo highlighting OpenWhisk polyglot application development.
 This example shows how to write actions in JavaScript and Docker, respond to database triggers, and invoke other actions asynchronously.

-When an image is added to a Cloudant database, it triggers the JavaScript action to download the file and resize it.
+When an image is added to a Cloudant database, this event triggers the JavaScript action to download the file and resize it.
 It also invokes an optical character recognition library packaged as an action in Docker.

 ![High level diagram](images/demo-2.png)